fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Compatibility with theme Woodmart.
 Remove extra free shipping bar section from the billing section, displaying it only at the top of the checkout page.
+* Fixed: Compatibility with plugin Brevo for WooCommerce (formerly Sendinblue).
 * Fixed: Prevent fatal error when trying to load admin notices for DB migrations in some rare cases.

 = 3.0.5 - 2023-11-10 =